Industrial Research Infrastructures: the role of the regions to support industry access

 The speaker’s presentations highlighted examples of Industrial Research Infrastructures open to regional and cross-regional stakeholders:

 o Co-Pilot project developed an open access infrastructure for SMEs interested in the production of high quality (multi-)functional nanocomposites on a pilot scale.
-The pilot facilities managed to attract follow up funding for two application domains: sustainable buildings and safety (around 5 million euro) and chemical recycling (0.5 million euro); communication campaign- the Nanoparticle Kitcken.
+The pilot facilities managed to attract follow-up funding for two application domains: sustainable buildings and safety (around EUR 5 million) and chemical recycling (EUR 0.5 million); communication campaign - the Nanoparticle Kitcken.

 - Demand for better infrastructures is high and still increasing.